-The next regular Commentary: is scheduled for Thursday, December 5th covering the second estimate, first revision of third-quarter GDP, followed by a Commentary on December 6th covering November employment and unemployment numbers.
+The next regular Commentary: is scheduled for Friday, December 20th, covering the second revision and third estimate of third-quarter GDP, November existing home sales, and changes in Fed policy.
 For detail on pending economic releases, see the schedule.
-(LAST UPDATED December 4th.)
+(LAST UPDATED December 18th.)

 No. 578: Trade Deficit, Construction Spending, New Home Sales